VONBLESS/Accuknox/README.md

 Question 3: By default do django signals run in the same database transaction as the caller?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

 Answer
+Yes, they run in the same database transaction as the caller. i.e a signal from a model creation trigger another model instance creation and the creation fails for the second model none of the model instance is created
 These are my models
 ```
 class Accuknox(models.Model):